tcodes0/react-known-props/README.md

       (...)
 ]
 ```
-> getGlobalProps
+### getGlobalProps

-Gets all html and svg props valid on any element, plus all aria props including `role`.
+Gets all HTML and SVG props valid on any element, plus all ARIA props including `role`.
 ```js
 // argument 1 (optional): an options object.